Estimated reading time: 5 minutes

 Without a doubt, a leader can spread great vibes with their actions: silent language.
 Words and speaking skills influence people to listen to you, and actions influence them to follow you.

 To be a great leader, you should focus on your actions as well.
-I wish you the best of luck for building a great team.
+I wish you the best of luck in building a great team.

 How Can You Use Silent Language for Positive Vibes?